 In his circular letter, Brother Maurice portrays our spirituality as “discipleship of the Heart,” calling us to express our spirituality not only in devotional times of prayer, but also, and perhaps more importantly, in the heat of active service in our mission.
 If we can make our own the prayer of Brother Maurice, we can understand how spirituality motivates discipleship.

 As Puccini on his deathbed entrusted Alfano to complete his opus, Jesus used his last breath to confide the continuance of his mission of love, healing, and salvation to the two disciples (map line 7).
 In John’s Gospel, he spoke three last words.
 We contemplate those words as imperatives addressed to us for the discipleship phase of our spirituality.

 Now it is finished.

 Contemplate your mother.

 Jesus tells us: The lance has pierced her heart too.
 I heard her gasp when she saw the cross.
 I felt her anguish when she gave up waiting for the twelve to mount a rescue plan.
 I groaned that she had no choice but to watch.
 Admire her and the women and learn from them.
 Lean on their strength.
 Listen to them.
 Advocate for them.
 Who else loves me as they do?
-Don’t be a son to her; be a brother, a sister, an adult.
+Don’t be a just a son to her; be a brother, a sister, an adult who respects her as an adult.
 Make your heart her home.
 Make her heart your hope.